mehdikhody/svelte-guard/README.md

 In many SvelteKit applications, ensuring that certain routes are accessible only to authorized users is crucial for security.
 However, writing and managing guard logic can become cumbersome, especially as your application grows.
 SvelteGuard streamlines this process by allowing you to define guards for individual routes within your project directory structure.

+[Huntabyte](https://www.youtube.com/@Huntabyte) highlights the challenges and pitfalls of using layouts for authentication in SvelteKit applications in this informative video: [Understanding the Problem with Using Layouts for Authentication.](https://www.youtube.com/watch?v=UbhhJWV3bmI)

 ## Installation

 You can install SvelteGuard via npm with the following command: